m-sondhi/DeadEnd/Readme.md

 # Dead End

+This is the final build of *Dead End*, a survival horror maze game developed as part of a course project.

+### ⚠️ Important Notice
+This release is for **educational and demonstration purposes only**.
+All third-party assets (music, character models, etc.) are used under licenses that prohibit commercial use or public distribution beyond academic settings.
+Please do not redistribute or reuse any of the included content outside of project or classroom contexts.

 ## Overview
 **Dead End** is a time-based survival horror maze game where players must navigate through a dark and unsettling maze within a strict three-minute time limit.
 The goal is to find the exit before time runs out while avoiding a terrifying monster that awakens after one minute.